-Filtering allows you to define the conditions an item must meet to be displayed in the recommendation frame.
-Such recommendation frame can be displayed, for example, in the contents of the email or on your website.
+Filtering allows you to apply business rules on top of algorithm by defining the conditions an item must met to be displayed in the recommendation frame.

 Filtering concerns all attributes of items that you declared to be filterable while configuring AI engine.
 Filterable attributes can be of the following types: string, integer, float, boolean, nested objects, arrays.